September 4, 2009

-"We take for good data doctors of the Government present in the area, which reported the death of 380 people.
+"We take for good data present government doctors in the area, who reported the death of 380 people.
 More than 100 children are among the dead, "he told Efe by telephone UN spokesman in Sri Lanka, Gordon Weiss.

 Weiss said that the UN "not attributed" the responsibility for the massacre, in which government and the guerrillas accused each other, but recalled that the organization and "had warned that there would be a bloodbath" because civilians are among the fighting.

 The Sri Lanka Army launched a few weeks ago their final offensive against the last stronghold of the Liberation Tigers of Tamil Eelam (LTTE), a coastal strip north in which are crammed between 50,000 and 100,000 civilians, according to the UN, although the government says are between 15,000 and 20,000.

 One aid worker in Sri Lanka told Efe that it is "impossible" to know what is going on in the combat zone because no observers in it, but remembered that the only side "with military capability to bomb from the air is the Government ".

 On 27 April, the government ordered the army Ceylonese limit their operations, and end the use of heavy weapons and aerial bombardment, even though he had previously repeatedly denied using such weapons.

 Despite the order, the fighting continued and escalated this weekend in the areas of Mullivaaykaal and Vadduvaakal, the last under the control of the guerrillas, encircled by troops in an area of about four square kilometers.